 During business hours, go to the clerk of civil court; otherwise, go to the magistrate's office.
 Tell the clerk or the magistrate that you want to file for a domestic violence protective order (a "DVPO").
 If you need the emergency protection of an ex parte/temporary order, also tell the clerk you need an ex parte order.
-(To find contact information for the courthouse in your area, click on NC Courthouse Locations.)
+To find contact information for the courthouse in your area, click on NC Courthouse Locations.

 On the complaint, you will be the "plaintiff" and the abuser will be the "defendant."
-In the space provided, write about the most recent incident of violence, using specific language (slapping, hitting, grabbing, threatening, etc.) that fits your situation.
+In the space provided, write about the most recent incidents of violence, using specific language (slapping, hitting, grabbing, threatening, etc.) that fits your situation.
 Include details and dates, if possible.
 Clerks and magistrates can show you which blanks to fill in, but they cannot help you decide what to write.
 Do not sign the forms until you are in front of a notary or a clerk.

 As the plaintiff requesting a DVPO, you must prove that the defendant has committed acts of domestic violence (as defined by the law) against you or your children.

 * NCGS § 50B-2(c)(5)

 On the day of the hearing, you must go to the hearing to ask to have your ex parte order (good only for up to 10 days) turned into a DVPO, which will last for up to one year.
 If you do not go to the hearing, your ex parte order will expire.
 If the abuser does not show up for the hearing, the judge may still grant you a DVPO or may reschedule the hearing.
 Note: Unlike ex parte hearings, a hearing for a final domestic violence protective order cannot be held via video conference.*